AChaubey16/roche-assesment/README.md

 Copy code
 GET /api/statistics
 Returns the parameters corresponding to the most used request and the number of hits for that request.
+Unit Tests
+The project includes comprehensive unit tests for the FizzBuzzService and StatisticsService.
+To run the tests, execute:

+bash
+Copy code
+mvn test
+Additional Notes
+The project uses Spring Boot for simplicity and ease of development.
+The StatisticsService is designed to keep track of the most used Fizz-Buzz parameters.
+Third-Party Libraries
+Spring Boot: Used for building and running the application.
+JUnit 5: Used for writing unit tests.